 Thank you for your interest in becoming a Clinical Preceptor for the Physician Assistant Program!
 Preceptors are vital to the success of our students, and build upon medical knowledge taught during the didactic year.
 Practitioners must be licensed and board certified PAs, MDs, DOs, NPs and Nurse Midwives.
 Our students complete 4 week rotations with a minimum of 40 hours a week in the areas of: Family Medicine, Internal Medicine, General Surgery, Behavioral Health, Women’s Health, Emergency Medicine, and Pediatrics.
 Students also complete 3 elective rotations that can be done in a wide variety of health care specialties and settings, such as Neonatology, Orthopedics, and even an International rotation in another country!

-If you are interested in becoming a Clinical Preceptor, please contact Clinical Coordinator Liz Masten, PA-C at email@example.com for more information.
+If you are interested in becoming a Clinical Preceptor, please contact Director of Clinical Education Liz Masten, PA-C at firstname.lastname@example.org for more information.

 Earning CME credit Precepting

 PA students requires time and effort on the part of the clinician.
 In recognition of those efforts and dedication, Arcadia University has applied to the AAPA (American Academy of Physician Assistants) and has been granted the ability to increase the number of Category I CMEs awarded to our Physician Assistant Preceptors!
 Using AAPA’s formulation for awarding CMEs, a maximum of 20 Category I CME credits per calendar year can be applied.
 Per AAPA, Programs may award 2 AAPA Category 1 CME credits per week for each PA student they precept.